vijaiaeroastro/HalfMesh/README.md

 This is a very simple Half Edge data structure implementation.
 It is currently only tailored for triangular meshes.
 However, its quite straightforward to modify them for general polygonal surfaces.
-Its quite easy to implement most of the surface algorithms such as
+Its relatively easy to implement most of the surface algorithms such as
 * Mesh subdivision
 * Smoothing
 * Hole detection